webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 And just return the color

-If we run that we'll see, every time the GPU called our fragment shader it passed in a color that interpolated between all 3 points.
+If we run that we'll see, every time the GPU called our fragment shader it passed in a color that was interpolated between all 3 points.

 {{{example url="../webgpu-inter-stage-variables-triangle.html"}}}